Catacrockers/WikiTocha/en/useful_links/useful_links.md

 # Useful links

-Some links you must check
+Some links you must check, and some good books to have in mind.

+## Must read books

++ **Peopleware: Productive Projects and Teams** - Tom DeMarco, Timothy Lister

 ## About code development